unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-force the spawn of the first registered gateway without a master
+``help``: force the spawn of the first registered gateway without a master

 help
 ****